Sizing Your Electrical System & Load Calculations

 To get you started, we have a free example load calculation Google Sheet.
 If you click on this link it will open up and prompt you to make a copy.
 Once you have your copy you can experiment with it and edit the values as you see fit.
 There are three example sheets that you can use as launching pads for your system:

 • The first sheet/tab (named “Ex.
 1: 600 Watts Solar, Moderate Driving, 12v AC”) is a larger system – it has pretty typical loads but also adds a Mabru 12 volt air conditioner that is run for a few hours every day.
 It has three, standard charging methods (much more on that later).
-In a system like this, you’d probably want to use external BMS batteries to take advantage of the significant space savings they provide and this discounted product bundle would be a good starting point.
+In a system like this, you’d probably want to use external BMS batteries to take advantage of the significant space savings they provide and this best price product bundle would be a good starting point.

 • The second sheet/tab (named “Ex.
 2: 400 Watts Solar, Moderate Driving, No AC “) is a more modest system that is similar in loads but has a smaller solar array and omits the air conditioner making the total consumption much lower.
-It’s a good candidate for 2-3x internal BMS batteries and this discounted product bundle.
+It’s a good candidate for 2-3x internal BMS batteries and this best price product bundle.

 • The third sheet/tab (named “Ex.
 3: No Solar, Driving w/ 2nd Alternator, 12v AC”) is the most powerful system that uses a dedicated secondary alternator for rapid charging and doesn’t have/need any solar panels at all.
 It has all the same loads but assumes the AC unit will run all night.
 In this van, you can imagine the owner having a nice roof deck or other ways of using that roof space.
-We have a discounted product bundle for secondary alternator power systems as well!
+We have a best price product bundle for secondary alternator power systems as well!

 But, hang on.
 Resist the temptation to dive into those spreadsheets right now and start tweaking the numbers.
 We suggest you read on a bit further to know what they mean first.